NVIDIA/spark-rapids-tools/user_tools/docs/user-tools-databricks-azure.md

 - Set the configuration settings and credentials of the Databricks CLI:
   - Set up authentication using a Databricks personal access token by following these [instructions](https://docs.databricks.com/dev-tools/cli/index.html#set-up-authentication-using-a-databricks-personal-access-token)
   - Test the authentication setup by following these [instructions](https://docs.databricks.com/dev-tools/cli/index.html#test-your-authentication-setup)
   - Verify that the access credentials are stored in the file `~/.databrickscfg` on Unix, Linux, or macOS, or in another file defined by environment variable `DATABRICKS_CONFIG_FILE`.

 ### 2.Azure CLI

-- TODO
+- Install the Azure CLI.
+Follow the instructions on [How to install the Azure CLI](https://learn.microsoft.com/en-us/cli/azure/install-azure-cli).
+- Set the configuration settings and credentials of the Azure CLI:
+  - Set up the authentication by following these [instructions](https://learn.microsoft.com/en-us/cli/azure/authenticate-azure-cli).
+  - Configure the Azure CLI by following these [instructions](https://learn.microsoft.com/en-us/cli/azure/azure-cli-configuration).
+    - Location is used for retreving instance type description (default is `westus`).

 ### 3.RAPIDS tools